-Inviting the mentor teacher's suggestions and recommendations
+Inviting the mentor teacher's suggestions and recommendations for enhancing the teacher

 - Planning and conducting - professional seminars

 REQUIREMENTS FOR A PENNSYLVANIA PROFESSIONAL EDUCATOR CERTIFICATE

 Requirements for a Pennsylvania Professional Educator Certificate In order to teach in a Pennsylvania public school, candidates must apply for a Pennsylvania Teacher Certificate through the PA Department of Education (PDE)'s online Teacher Information Management System (TIMS).
 Please follow all directions provided by the Office of Certification.